yacob1404/Hello_World/README.md

   2. Update ReadMe files for as many programs as possible (this will make it easy to come back to them for help later).

   3. Check programs to make sure they all work (they all should).
-I fthey do not simply drop them into a linux VM for simplicity and fix then re-upload.
+If they do not simply drop them into a linux VM for simplicity and fix, then re-upload.
 This step could take a long time but is a great oppurtunity to improve my debugging skills.

   4. Clean things up and make sure everything is well organized and intuitive.